Pallapothu-Meenakshi/OCTANET_SEPTEMBER/README.md

 # OCTANET_SEPTEMBER
-Landing  page creation using html,css and javascript.
+Landing  page creation using Html,CSS and Javascript.